bkrem/react-nft-gallery/README.md

   openseaApiKey?: string;

   /**
-   * Set true when using an proxy API which is used to hide API key.
-Otherwise component disables pagination when no API key provided.
+   * Set to `true` when using a proxy API to hide the OpenSea API key.
+   * Otherwise the gallery disables pagination if `openseaApiKey` is also not provided.
    */
   isProxyApi?: boolean;

   /**
-   * Set custom API URL.
+   * Set a custom API URL.
    */
   apiUrl?: string;

   /**
-   * Auto retry (10 times by default) after an API request failed.
+   * Auto retry (max.
+10 times) after an API request failed.
    */
   autoRetry?: boolean;